 Angola is a country in Central Africa.
 It is bordered by Namibia to the south, Zambia to the east and the Republic of the Congo and the Democratic Republic of Congo to the north.
+Resources that are found in this world without the intervention of mankind is refered to as the natural resources.
+In or earth, the natural resources includes sun, atmosphere, water, land that is full of minerals, life (plants, animals and humans) on earth.
+A natural entity is dignified as a separate entity.
+My review here is one should cherish the natural resources.
 The country is rich in natural resources: it has large reserves of oil and diamonds, hydroelectric potential, and fertile farmland.
-Nevertheless, Angola is a very poor country, after having ravaged by a bloody civil war of 1975 to 2002.angola
+Nevertheless, Angola is a very poor country, after having ravaged by a bloody civil war of 1975 to 2002.

 The people of Angola are stoics.
 They have a deep understanding of the patient, and avoid blaming the difficulties the country faces the fact that it was war.
 In fact, the Angolans are behaving as if there were no war, but it is ingrained in all Angolans.
 Music is the heart and soul of all Angolans, it can be heard anywhere and use anything as an excuse to party.
 The country has a wide range of music, especially Kuduro, Kizomba, Semba and Tarrachinha, the latter being more sensual than any other.
 In all, it’s safe to say that the Angolans are fun and loving people with a thirst for more of what life has to offer.